 Each student's cumulative grade point average (GPA) will be computed at the end of each semester.
-A report of the student's grades is sent to the student, and a permanent record of the student's courses, credits, and grades is filed in the Academic Office.
+A report of the student's grades is sent to the student and a permanent record of the student's courses, credits, and grades is filed in the Academic Office.
 The following grading system is used:

 Grade Point Numerical Value Description

-4.0 100 - 97 Excellent
+4.0 3.7 100 - 97 96 - 94 Excellent

-3.7 96 - 94

-3.3 93 - 91

-3.0 90 - 88 Good
+3.3 3.0 2.7 93 - 91 90 - 88 87 - 85 Good

-2.7 87 - 85

-2.3 84 - 82

-2.0 81 - 79 Average
+2.3 2.0 1.7 84 - 82 81 - 79 78 - 76 Average

-1.7 78 - 76

-1.3 75 - 73

-1.0 72 - 70 Poor
+1.3 1.0 0.7 75 - 73 72 - 70 69 - 67 Poor

-0.7 69 - 67

-0.0 66 - 0 Failing
+0.0 WP 66 - 0 Failing Withdrew Passing With draw Failing

-WP Withdrew Passing

-WF Withdrew Failing

-WI Withdrew Before

-Deadline

-WA Withdrew to Audit
+WF WI WA Withdrew Failing Withdrew Before Deadline Withdrew to Audit

-SA Satisfactory

-UN Unsatisfactory

-PA Pass
+SA UN PA Satisfactory Unsatisfactory Pass

-FA Fail

-IN Incomplete

-DF Deferred
+FA IN DF Fail Incomplete Deferred

 AU Audit

-- Incomplete When a student is unable to complete the required work for a course by the last day of the semester because of some unavoidable circumstance (such as serious illness or death in the family), the student may request a 30-day extension to complete the work. - Deferred When a student is unable to complete the required work for an independent study, special study, research, or an internship during the term of registration, the student may request a maximum 90-day extension to complete the work.
+- \ Incomplete When a student is unable to complete the required work for a course by the last - day of the semester because of some unavoidable circumstance (such as serious illness or death in the family), the student may request a 30-day extension to complete the work. - \\ Deferred When a student is unable to complete the required work for an independent study, special study, research, or an internship during the term of registration, the student may request a maximum 90-day extension to complete the work.

-To receive either an IN or DF, a student should obtain the appropriate form from the Registrar's Office, have it signed by the instructor, and return it with the \$10.00 fee to the Academic Office prior to the beginning of final exams.
+To receive either an IN or DF, a student should obtain the appropriate form from the Registrar's Office, have it signed by the instructor, and return it with the 10.00 fee to the Academic Office prior to the beginning of final exams.
 The student then has the allowable days to complete the work.
 At the end of the allowable time, the instructor is required to submit the grade as it stands at that time to the Registrar's Office.
 If no grade is submitted, the Registrar will assign a 0.0 for the course.